graphql/graphql-landscape/README.md

 ## License

 The generated landscape contains data received from [Crunchbase](http://www.crunchbase.com).
 This data is not licensed pursuant to the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
-It is subject to Crunchbase’s Data Access Terms, available at [https://data.crunchbase.com/docs/terms](https://data.crunchbase.com/docs/terms), and is only permitted to be used with Academy Software Foundation landscape projects.
+It is subject to Crunchbase’s Data Access Terms, available at [https://data.crunchbase.com/docs/terms](https://data.crunchbase.com/docs/terms), and is only permitted to be used with GraphQL Landscape projects.

 Everything else is under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt), except for projects and products logos, which are generally copyrighted by the company that created them, and are simply cached here for reliability.
 The generated landscape and the [landscape.yml](landscape.yml) file are alternatively available under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).